-Did you know that, in 2019 we are going to spend more time on the internet than on TV for the first time in history?
+Did you know that in 2019 we spent more time on the internet than on TV for the first time in history?

 2. Global mobile data traffic is forecast to increase from 7 exabytes per month in 2016 to 49 exabytes per month by 2021.